MichaelLeighton/2D-Gait-Analysis-System/README.md

 ### Hardware Setup
 ![Marker Placement For Each Gait](./images/markers.png)
 1. Mount smartphone 3 meters from subject at hip height
-2. Attach markers to anatomical landmarks:
+2. Attach markers to anatomical landmarks (as shown in image above for each gait: A) Normal; B) Limping; C) Parkinsonian) :
    - Greater trochanter (hip)
    - Lateral femoral epicondyle (knee)
    - Lateral malleolus (ankle)